 The definition of prior art that can invalidate a patent application or patent on your invention becomes broader on March 16, 2013.
 If you want to file your patent application before March 16, it is important to contact your Husch Blackwell attorney at your earliest convenience.

-For additional information about these or any other intellectual property issues, please contact your Husch Blackwell attorney or Erik Flom at 312.526.1635.
+For additional information about these or any other intellectual property issues, please contact your Husch Blackwell attorney.

 Husch Blackwell LLP regularly publishes updates on industry trends and new developments in the law for our clients and friends.
 Please contact us if you would like to receive updates and newsletters or request a printed copy.